 Let’s face it; people are really bothered by carbs these days.
-And with good reason, in many cases; excessive carb, especially simple sugars and those that contain gluten, contribute to not only our own, but our dogs’ tendency to gain excess weight, plus a whole host of other conditions we used to blame on “fat”.
-Too much carb can be a factor in Type II diabetes, in heart disease, all kinds of inflammation and possibly even cancer.
-And that’s for us – the fact that dogs are preferential carnivores and need LESS carb than we do, makes them all the more susceptible to carb-related dietary problems.
+And with good reason, in many cases; excessive carb, especially simple sugars and those that contain gluten, contribute to not only our own, but our dogs’ tendency to gain excess weight, plus a whole host of other conditions we used to blame on fats.
+In humans, too much carb can be a factor in Type II diabetes, in heart disease, all kinds of inflammation and possibly even cancer.
+And that’s for us – the fact that dogs are preferential carnivores and do better with lower intake of carb than we do, makes them all the more susceptible to carb-related dietary problems.

-Add to that, the simple fact that dog food companies have consistently used grains to provide the bulk of energy and even protein in kibbles, a cheap and *technically* adequate means of feeding – and that a grain heavy diet does indeed lead to a myriad of canine health issues – well, things are not looking good for carbohydrates these days.
+Add to that, the simple fact that dog food companies have consistently used grains, and more recently legumes to provide the bulk of energy (and even protein) in kibbles, a cheap and *technically* adequate means of feeding – and that a grain heavy diet can often contribute to a myriad of canine health issues – well, things are not looking good for carbohydrates these days.
 In fact, the single most popular comment I hear from dog lovers who want to impress me with their knowledge and good care is “I feed grainfree”.

 And, for many dogs, that’s extremely good news.
 But, there are a number of deeper issues here.
 All grains are not created equal.
-Carbs, while not a requirement technically speaking, like vitamin A, for example – DO offer health benefits beyond the important but basic “adequacy” paradigm.
+Carbs, while not technically a required nutrient, as vitamins and minerals are – do in fact offer health benefits beyond the important but basic “adequacy” paradigm.
 “Grainfree” doesn’t mean “carbfree”.
 And diets that have replaced too much carb with none at all, are simply replacing one potential series of health issues with a different one.
 Perhaps subtler and likely taking longer to manifest, a diet based entirely on protein and fat can be very problematic for dogs.
 Let’s take a peek and see what we can learn from the science.
 I warn you, this is looking like a three part entry…

 So; basically, is there a role in the canine diet for carbohydrate?
 Emphatically, yes there is.

-I feed about 30% of the diet- for a healthy individual -using carbohydrate; never simple forms, and only gluten-grains when a health condition such as diabetes, mandates I do.
-Never nightshade vegetables and not a lot of green anything.
-I use brown rice (soaked), quinoa, sweet potato and squashes, and a little legume.
-I’ve fed dogs with pancreatitis diets as high as 70% carb (and they do very well!) and some with cancer as low as 20% (but super high fiber, as much as I can get in that small level;).
+I feed anywhere from 10% to as high as 30% of the diet- for a healthy individual – using carbohydrate; never simple forms, and only gluten-grains when a health condition such as diabetes, mandates I do.
+Very cautious with nightshade vegetables… I use buckwheat, quinoa, sweet potato and squashes, sometimes oatmeal and/or rice, when energy-dense(higher cal- carbs are called for.
+I’ve fed dogs with pancreatitis diets as high as 70% carb (and they do very well!) and some with cancer as low as 8% (but super high fiber, as much as I can get in that small level;).
 I am here to tell you; fiber, used correctly, is GOOD.
 Carbs are digestible, they are not a *requirement* but they are helpful, and your dog can benefit from the right ones.
 As with all aspects of dietary choice, we will use the science we trust, and then work with the dog in front of us.
 Carbs are not the enemy; overfeeding of the wrong kind, is.
 So let’s break this down a bit and get the facts straight.
 Knowledge is power!

 Before entering into a discussion of the merits of a nutrient, it’s important to be clear what we’re talking about.